citp/privacy-policy-historical/l/lu/lus/lushusa.com.md

-> *The following text is extracted and transformed from the lushusa.com privacy policy that was archived on 2011-11-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111120014431id_/http%3A//www.lushusa.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the lushusa.com privacy policy that was archived on 2012-06-28.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120628232525id_/http%3A//www.lushusa.com/Privacy-Policy/privacy-policy%2Cen_US%2Cpg.html) for the most accurate reproduction.*

-# LUSH Fresh Handmade Cosmetics | USA
+# Privacy Policy

 This statement discloses the privacy practices and policies for LUSH’s website.
-If you have any questions about these practices and policies, please email us at **info@lush.com**.
+If you have any questions about these practices and policies, please email us at [info@lush.com](mailto:info@lush.com).

 LUSH respects your personal privacy.
 We believe ensuring the security of your personal information is an important part of our job, and we strive to protect any personal information you may provide us.
 If we ask you to provide any personal information, we will tell you the purposes for which we intend to use that information.
 Your personal information is not lent or sold to anyone for any purpose.